tysker/Datamatiker3Semester.io/gruppe.md

 * All group members try to help eachother to complete given task.
 * Try you socialize once every periode
 * Everything has to be writen in english
-* JvaScript and Html needs to be separated.
+* JavaScript and Html needs to be separated.
 Try not to use onclick in Html tags.

 ***